alexandre-touret/alexandre-touret.github.io/content/posts/observability-from-zero-to-hero.md

 Hopefully the log management system was really efficient.
 It helped us get into this product and administrate it efficiently.

-I strongly think we should systematise such experiences for developers.
+Furthermore, I strongly think we should systematise such experiences for developers.
 It could help them (us) know what is behind the curtain and make more observable and better programs.

 ### Key principles